CLARC-Software/InfinityClientScripting/README.md

-# InfinityScripting
+# CLARC Infinity Scripting
-CLARC Infinity Client- and Server-Scripting
+Client- and Server-Scripting for the CLARC Infinity Platform.